railsuser2014/openobject-doc-book-en/1/1_1_Inst_Config/index.rst

 .. tip:: Current documentation

-   The procedure for installing Open ERP and its web server are sure to change and improve with each new version, so you should always check each release's documentation – both packaged with the release and on the website – for exact installation procedures.
+   The procedure for installing OpenERP and its web server are sure to change and improve with each new version, so you should always check each release's documentation – both packaged with the release and on the website – for exact installation procedures.

-Once you have completed this installation, create and set up a database to confirm that your Open ERP installation is working.
-You can follow these early chapters in this part of the book to achieve this.
+Once you have completed this installation, create and set up a database to confirm that your OpenERP installation is working.
+You can follow earlier chapters in this part of the book to achieve this.

 .. raw:: html